applibgroup/assessment/AndroidLibrary/Diwakar Prajapati/Pictoria/README.md

 - Used for displaying the images using the URL.

 3. **Lottie** - 3.7.0
-- Used for snimating the Splash Screen.
+- Used for animating the Splash Screen.

 ## API